SemihOzden/jot_chat_2/README.md

 By importing one react component `JotChat`, you can use it as chatbot in your projects.

+This is a proof of concept.
+If you want to use it, you need proxy server.

 ## Install

 `npm install jotform_chatbot`